 When it comes to editing content on a phone, WordPress is the winner.
 It has a native app, which Drupal does not.
 This app lets you update blogs in real-time, which Drupal does not.
 On the other hand, Drupal’s admin provides a solution, which is a good mobile-first strategy.

 SEO for WordPress vs. Drupal

-If your website was built using best practises, search engines won’t be able to tell whether it was made with WordPress or Drupal.
+If your website was built using best practices, search engines won’t be able to tell whether it was made with WordPress or Drupal.
 But it looks like WordPress has the upper hand here.
 We are less likely to make mistakes with WP, but this isn’t always the case when building Drupal sites.

 When it comes to how long pages take to load, Drupal has strong caching features built in, but WP needs caching plugins.
-Both WP and Drupal use the same method for adding Schemas, which is to add them to views or hard-code them into template files.
+Both WP and Drupal use the same method for adding schemas, which is to add them to views or hard-code them into template files.
 There are a lot of other things that are the same between the two, so it might be hard to tell which one has the upper hand.